emperorofmars/stf-unity/readme.md

 - meta: Information about the author, copyright, etc...
 - main: UUID of the main asset.
 - assets: A dict of UUID -> assets pairs.
 Assets can list node UUID's and resource UUID's, depending on the asset type.
 - nodes: A dict of UUID -> node pairs.
 Nodes can have a list of components and child-node UUID's.
+Specific node types can reference resources, other nodes and assets. (assets for example for a prefab instance, alternatively these could be done as components)
+	- components: Components describe additional information and behavior of a node.
+For example mesh-instances or rotation constraints.
+Components can reference other nodes, resources and assets.
 - resources: A list of UUID -> resource pairs.
 Resources can be referenced by nodes, components and assets.
+Resources can reference nodes, other resources and buffers.
 - buffers: A list of buffer UUID's in the order of the binary chunks.
 The UUID can be referenced by resources and will point to a binary buffer based on the index.

-The STF format is similar to GLTF 2.0, especially in concept, but differs in significant ways.
+The STF format is similar to GLTF 2.0, but differs in significant ways.

-Everything has a UUID.
-This UUID must persist between import and export of any implementation.
+Everything is addressed by UUID.
+It must persist between import and export.

 Every asset, node, component and resource has a type.
+The importer/exporter component for each object is selected by its type.
+Support for additional types can be hot-loaded.

-These objects are parsed based on the type.
-If a type is not supported by an implementation, the JSON and all referenced objects have to be preserved and reexported unless manually removed.
+If a type is not supported, the JSON and all referenced objects have to be preserved and reexported unless manually removed.

 A file cannot be changed automatically between import and export, unless explicitly desired by the user.

-Armatures are a resource.
-Armatures can be instantiated as a node of the 'STF.armature-instance' type and.
-The armature-instance can be referenced by one or more mesh-instance components.

 Example: